WillTheDeveloper/FlashcardBuilder/README.md

 # Flashcard Builder

-*Parts of the program was generated with Github copilot.*
+*Parts of the program was generated with GitHub copilot.*

 Tool for students to build flashcards really quick and easy.